varalakshmik-3302/Tic-Tac-Game-Using-Java/README.md

 1. Open terminal in the project folder
 2. Compile all `.java` files:
    javac *.java
-3.Run the game:
+3. Run the game:
    java LaunchGame
 ## Future Improvements